-It is recommended that a positive hCG control (containing \geq 25 mIU/mL hCG in urine) and a negative hCG control (containing "0" mIU/mL hCG) be evaluated to verify proper test performance with each new lot, each new shipment, monthly as a check on storage, each new untrained operator and as otherwise required by your lab internal quality system procedures.
+It is recommended that a positive hCG control (containing 25-250 mIU/mL hCG) and a negative hCG control (containing "0" mIU/mL hCG) be evaluated to verify proper test performance.
+It is recommended that federal, state, and local guidelines be followed.